 Each dissertation is unique.
 Students and the dissertation committee define the specific contents.
-All dissertations are available through the library within 2 years of the filing date.
-A nearly complete collection of pre-2010 dissertations written in this department is shelved in the hallway outside the Department Manager's office, 404 Social Sciences Building.
+All dissertations are housed and available in the Berkeley campus library.

 Dissertation Committee

 As soon as possible after the QE, the student should assemble a provisional dissertation committee.
 The committee generally consists of 2 Sociology faculty members (1 of whom is designated "chair") and 1 regular faculty member from another department or school at Berkeley.
 The chair of the dissertation committee must be a regular Sociology faculty member and must not be the person who chaired the QE.
 When 2 Sociology faculty members co-chair the dissertation committee, the committee must include, in addition to the external member, a 3rd Sociology faculty member, for a total of 4 faculty.